anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ### 4.4 Redshift

+column level grant and revoke to help meet security and compliance requirements

 Fully-managed (not serverless!) petabyte-scale data warehouse for structured data (for unstructured, use ETL on EMR), designed for online analytic processing.
 Designed for OLAP, not OLTP (transaction, for this use RDS or DynamoDB).
 It can scale up and down on demand, and has built-in replication and backups.
 Doesn't provide low latency.

 The cluster is composed of the leader node, connecting to the client via JDBC/ODBC, and the compute nodes.